seanivore/freelance-payments/assets/docs/BUG_WORKFLOW_FIX.md

 [top](#job-json-stripe-setup)

   + One time usage that applies to the specific product created
-    - Create random "name" that client will see
+    - Create random "name" though the client will see this listed on the itemization
     - Again, the amount is in pennies so 100000 = $1,000
   + Make sure to use the SAME `uid` as the Product Object with `-coupon` for the ID